 Disponible en anglais seulement

 Alana Robert is an Associate in our Litigation Group in Toronto.
-Alana maintains a broad practice in class actions, public law, commercial litigation, and professional liability.
-She regularly acts for plaintiffs and defendants.
-Alana has appeared before various levels of court, including the Court of Appeal for Ontario and the Supreme Court of Canada.
+She practices class actions, public law, and commercial litigation.
+Alana regularly acts for plaintiffs and defendants.
+She has appeared before various levels of court, including the Court of Appeal for Ontario and the Supreme Court of Canada.

 Alana regularly works with Indigenous-led organizations to develop action and implementation plans to address the crisis of missing and murdered Indigenous women, girls, and 2SLGBTQQIA+ people.
-Alana has also advised national non-profit organizations on their work to advance gender equity, and has prepared strategic reports on equality rights for the National Women’s Legal Education and Action Fund (LEAF) and Equal Voice.
+She also advises national organizations on their work to advance gender equity.

 Alana founded Justice For Women Manitoba to combat gender-based violence on campus through education, policy, and supports for students.
-She has testified on this work to the House of Commons Standing Committee on the Status of Women, and was part of Canada’s official delegation to the United Nations Commission on the Status of Women.
+She has testified on this work to the House of Commons Standing Committee on the Status of Women.